Awning Windows in Boise

 Can awning windows stay open during rain in Boise?

 Yes.
 Awning windows are hinged at the top and the sash swings outward from the bottom, creating a canopy-like shield over the opening.
 During Boise's spring and fall rain showers, you can leave awning windows open to maintain fresh airflow without letting water into your home.
-The angled sash deflects rain away from the interior, making awning windows the only operable window type specifically designed for ventilation during wet weather.
-This is especially useful during Idaho's shoulder seasons in April, May, September, and October when temperatures are mild but intermittent rain is common.
+The angled sash deflects rain down the exterior face of the glass and away from the interior, making awning windows the only operable window type specifically designed for ventilation during wet weather.
+This is especially useful during Idaho's shoulder seasons in April, May, September, and October when temperatures are mild but intermittent showers are common.
+One practical caution: in a hard, wind-driven downpour the protection is not absolute.
+A steep, gusting rain blowing directly at the window can still carry moisture through the gap, so the rain-open advantage is best understood as reliable for the light-to-moderate showers typical of the Treasure Valley rather than for sideways storm rain.

 Are awning windows energy efficient for Boise's Climate Zone 5?

 Awning windows are among the most energy-efficient operable window types available.
 Like casement windows, the sash compresses against the frame when closed, creating a tight seal that resists air infiltration far better than the sliding contact of double-hung and slider windows.
-For Boise's IECC Climate Zone 5 requirements, awning windows with Low-E glass and argon fill easily achieve a U-factor of 0.30 or lower.
-The smaller size of most awning windows also means less total glass area exposed to heat transfer, which further improves the energy envelope.
-Foam-filled frames and triple-pane glass options push U-factors below 0.22 for maximum insulation on north-facing walls.
+For Boise's IECC Climate Zone 5 requirements, awning windows with Low-E glass and argon fill comfortably achieve a U-factor of 0.30 or lower, and many qualified units come in well below that.
+The smaller size of most awning windows also means less total glass area exposed to heat transfer, which further improves the wall's thermal performance.
+Foam-filled frames and triple-pane glass options push U-factors into the low 0.20s for maximum insulation on north-facing and shaded walls.

 Where should awning windows be installed in a Boise home?

 Awning windows perform best in locations where privacy, ventilation, or pairing with fixed glass is the priority.
-The most common placements in Boise homes include bathrooms mounted high on the wall for privacy while allowing steam ventilation, basements where ceiling height limits window size, above or below large picture windows to add ventilation to a fixed-glass wall, above kitchen counters and backsplashes where the crank operator is easy to reach, and in laundry rooms where moisture control matters.
-They are also excellent in garages and workshops where you want airflow without full window access.
+The most common placements in Boise homes include bathrooms mounted high on the wall for privacy while allowing steam ventilation, basements where ceiling height limits window size, above or below large picture windows to add ventilation to a fixed-glass wall, above kitchen counters and backsplashes where the crank operator is easy to reach, and in laundry and mud rooms where moisture control matters.
+They also work well in stairwell landings and along narrow side yards where a side-swinging casement would block the walkway.

 Can awning windows be used as egress windows in Boise?

-No. Awning windows are not suitable for egress in most applications.
-The IRC requires egress windows to provide a minimum net clear opening of 5.7 square feet, with at least 20 inches of clear width and 24 inches of clear height, and a maximum sill height of 44 inches above the finished floor.
-Awning windows typically open only 4 to 6 inches from the frame, which does not meet the clear opening requirements.
-If you need an egress-compliant window in a bedroom or basement sleeping area, casement or double-hung windows are the appropriate choices.
-Awning windows should only be used in rooms that already have another egress-compliant window or exit.
+No. Awning windows are not suitable for egress in most residential applications.
+The IRC requires emergency escape and rescue openings to provide a minimum net clear opening of 5.7 square feet (5.0 square feet at grade-floor level), with at least 20 inches of clear width and 24 inches of clear height, and a sill no higher than 44 inches above the finished floor.
+A typical awning sash opens only a limited distance from the frame and the protruding sash itself eats into the clear opening, so a standard awning window will not meet those dimensions.
+If you need an egress-compliant window in a bedroom or a basement sleeping room, a casement or double-hung window is the correct choice.
+Awning windows should only be used in rooms that already have a separate code-compliant egress opening or exit.

 How much do awning windows cost to install in Boise in 2026?